Keeping kids busy can be such a pain

 This is a great time to stop doing shit for your kids.
 Like opening that bag of mini-muffins or finding their shoe.
 We’ve got nowhere to go, so who cares if it takes all day?
 The children may not like this form of keeping busy very much, but it sure does kill time.
 While they may yell at you for not helping them turn on the TV, they manage to learn a new skill and you don’t have to get up or stop reading your book (note: you must have the ability to tune out the whining for this one!)

-I call the life class.
+I call this ‘life class’.
 It’s part of our homeschool.
 Figure it out, kiddo!
 Because we have NOTHING else going on.
 If it takes them 3 hours to put on a sock?
 Meh.

 Youtube/ Video games